amobiz/jst/README.md

 doctype(html)

-// put inner template in {} brackets.
+// put inner template in {} brackets. html {
-// if you prefer, you can still omit brackets and just use indent instead. html {
 	head {
 		// inline script: variables defined here are also available in the template.